MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra-rai-faq.md

 ms.reviewer:
 ---

-# Responsible AI FAQ: Security Copilot in Microsoft Entra
+# Responsible AI FAQ: Copilot in Microsoft Entra

-## What is Security Copilot in Microsoft Entra?
+## What is Copilot in Microsoft Entra?

-Security Copilot is a natural language, generative AI-powered security solution that helps increase the efficiency and capabilities of IT and Security professionals to improve security outcomes at machine speed and scale.
+Microsoft Security Copilot is a natural language, generative AI-powered security solution that helps increase the efficiency and capabilities of IT and Security professionals to improve security outcomes at machine speed and scale.
 It draws context from plugins and data to answer prompts so that security professionals and IT admins can help keep their organizations secure.

-## What can Security Copilot in Microsoft Entra do?
+## What can Copilot in Microsoft Entra do?

-Security Copilot in Microsoft Entra helps answer questions in natural language so that you can receive actionable responses to common tasks related to identity and access management.
+Security Copilot embedded in Microsoft Entra helps answer questions in natural language so that you can receive actionable responses to common tasks related to identity and access management.

 It helps in the following scenarios: